 In a handful of cases, CHIP is run in tandem with Medicaid as an extension of the state’s program.
 In these instances, children enrolled in CHIP receive the same benefits as Medicaid recipients.
 And any premiums and healthcare costs that they must pay out of pocket are either low or non existent.

 In some states, parents have to pay a monthly premium when their children have CHIP insurance.
 But premium costs are never more than 5% of a family’s annual household income.
 Generally, children with CHIP insurance coverage can go to the dentist or see a doctor for a routine checkup for free.

 Qualifying for CHIP Insurance Coverage

-According to the Medicaid and CHIP Payment and Access Commission, 8.4 million people had health insurance coverage under CHIP in fiscal year 2015.
+According to the Medicaid and CHIP Payment and Access Commission, 9.46 million people had health insurance coverage funded through CHIP in fiscal year 2017.
 To find out whether your children are eligible for CHIP insurance coverage, you’ll need to check with your state’s individual program.
 If you’re pregnant, it’s best to find out whether you’ll be covered under your state’s program before applying for CHIP.

 In order for a child to be eligible for CHIP coverage, a family’s pre-tax annual household income must also fall under a certain threshold, depending on the size of that household.
 If your children are eligible for CHIP, your income level determines whether you’re required to pay a premium and cover other costs such as a deductible or a copayment.